Juno1121/MBTA-Web-App-Project/instructions.md

 1. Upon visiting the index page at `http://127.0.0.1:5000/`, the user will be greeted by a page that says hello, and includes an input **form** that requests a place name.
 2. Upon clicking the 'Submit' button, the data from the form will be sent via a **POST** request to the Flask backend at the route `POST /nearest_mbta`
-3. (Optional) Perform some simple validation on the user input.
-You can use [wtforms](https://flask.palletsprojects.com/en/stable/patterns/wtforms/) to implement the validation.
-4. The Flask backend will handle the request to `POST /nearest_mbta`.
+3. The Flask backend will handle the request to `POST /nearest_mbta`.
 Then your app will render a `mbta_station.html` page for the user - presenting nearest MBTA stop and whether it is wheelchair accessible.
 In this step, you need to use/import the module (`mbta_helper`) you created for **Part 1**.
-5. If something is wrong, the app will render a simple error page, which will include some indication that the search did not work, along with a button or link that redirects the user back to the home page.
+4. If something is wrong, the app will render a simple error page, which will include some indication that the search did not work, along with a button or link that redirects the user back to the home page.

 It will be up to you to make this happen.
 If you feel confident in your ability to implement this, go for it!
 If you'd like more scaffolding, continue reading.